rponnk/RGB-Color-Guesser/README.md

 Color game from Udemy Class

 Guess the color using the RGB colors

+2 games modes to test your knowledge of colors...
 <p>Hard for 6 tiles.</p>
+or
 <p>Easy for 3 tiles.</p>

-Guess until you get the right answer.
+You can guess until you get the right answer.